alexirpan/alexirpan.github.io/_posts/2026-07-12-tech-ceo-gamers.markdown

 every high ranked player does it.
 This is, uh, not true?
 I can't begin to get into this, I just can't.

-Sam makes it to the Gamer tier, I must put Elon in the Gamer but Cringe tier.
-I wouldn't have any self-respect if I didn't.
+Sam makes it to the Gamer tier, but out of self-respect I must put Elon in the Gamer but Cringe tier.

 ![Tier list 2](/public/tech-ceo-gamers/my-image-1.png)
 {: .centered }